The shear Alfv\'en continuum with a magnetic island chain in tokamak plasmas: Conclusions and discussions

+\modi Another notable limitation of the current work is the exclusion of non-ideal effects, especially the thermal ion finite-Larmor-radius (FLR) effects and the electron parallel dynamics which resolve the ideal MHD continuum as mode conversion layers into the kinetic \Alfven waves~\cite{Hasegawa1975}.
+These additional physics are likely important around the separatrix where the inside/outside continuum connects.
+Moreover, the fine structures we obtained in the paper, such as the NSAEs, may be modified or replaced by kinetic phenomena when their spatial widths are comparable to or smaller than the ion Larmor radius and/or the electron skin depth. \norm

-The current work can be extended in several different directions.
-First, using the same framework one can compute the continuum for realistic tokamak equlibria in the presense of non-interacting island chains.
-The main difference will be to replace our analytical equilibrium by an experimentally relevant one, with the island described by either an imposed perturbation similar to this work, or by a fully self-consistent 3D equilibrium (same as the CONTI approach).
-One will also need to construct the straight-field-line coordinates numerically by, for example, field-line tracing.
-Second, the global shear \Alfven wave equation \eqref{eq:full_wave} should be solved across the whole plasma to determine the impact of the island continuum to a global TAE.
+\modi The current work can be extended in several other directions.
+First, a full parameter scan can be performed to study the dependency of the combined gap width on the island helicity and location.
+Second, using the same framework one can compute the continuum for realistic tokamak equilibria in the presence of non-interacting island chains.
+The main difference will be to replace our analytical equilibrium with an experimentally relevant one, with the island described by either an imposed perturbation similar to this work (same as the CONTI approach) or a nonlinear equilibrium mentioned above.
+One will need to construct the straight-field-line coordinates numerically.
+Third, we will include the effect of a non-zero pressure profile, which leads to the up-shift of the CAP frequency and gives rise to the BAE gap.
+Also, the global shear \Alfven wave equation \eqref{eq:full_wave} should be solved across the whole plasma to determine the impact of the island continuum on a global TAE.
+Furthermore, one could study the effect of island rotation, which requires a more complicated formalism than the linear ideal MHD equations used in this paper when the island can no longer be considered as a time-independent equilibrium field.
 Finally, as an ultimate step, we plan to compute the shear \Alfven continuum and eigenmodes with both islands and chaotic regions.
-This will pose interesting physics questions such as the existence of the continuous spectrum, since the breaking up of the flux surfaces and the emergence of chaos remove the singularity in the wave equation.
+This will pose interesting physics questions such as the existence of the continuous spectrum in a chaotic region, since the flux surface on which the mode structure is singular does not exist anymore.
+The fine mode structure there may also need the inclusion of non-ideal effects to resolve properly. \norm

 \ack We thank Stuart Hudson, Nicholas Bohlsen and Robert Dewar for fruitful discussions.
 This research was undertaken with the assistance of resources and services from the National Computational Infrastructure (NCI), which is supported by the Australian Government.
 This work was supported by a grant from the Simons Foundation/SFARI (560651, AB).
 This work is partly funded by Australian Research Council project DP170102606.